home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

     - In [Settings](https://my.home-assistant.io/redirect/config/) > Companion app > Manage sensors, enable the following **Location sensors**: Background location, Location zone and Single accurate Location.
       - If you use multiple servers, make sure the correct servers have each sensor enabled.
     - If you did not install the app from the Play Store, verify that you are using the [`full` flavor](../core/android-flavors.md).
+    - If you are using the `person` entity for tracking double check it is [setup properly](#person-entity-is-not-updated-with-recent-location).
 2. Ensure the app has location permissions granted, all the time.
 (On Android 12 and newer, allow Precise location when prompted)
 3. Ensure that location (GPS) is enabled on your device.
 4. Allow background access and turn off 'battery optimizations' for the app.